Silicosis

 • Weakness and fatigue

-As silicosis progresses, symptoms can worsen to severe chest pain, weight loss, and even respiratory failure.
+As silicosis continues to damage your lungs, symptoms can worsen to severe chest pain, weight loss, and even respiratory failure that causes death.

-Talk with your doctor if you are experiencing any of these symptoms and have a history of silica or asbestos exposure, as it could be a sign of silicosis or other serious conditions like lung cancer.
+Talk with your doctor if you are experiencing any potential symptoms and have a history of silica or asbestos exposure.
+These could be signs of silicosis or other serious conditions like lung cancer.

 Who Is at Risk of Silica Dust Exposure?